The eCommerce Consulting Process

 Step 2: Customer-centric Data Analysis and defining the Gap

 Considering the strategic context, Greg understands how the eCommerce channel must look and behave to support growth.
-The next challenge is defining how close (or how far) the website is from these business needs.
+The next challenge is defining how close (or how far) the current state of the eCommerce website is from business needs.

-This step analyses customer-centric data to determine the website's current state and compares it to the desired future state.
-This defines the gap.
+This step analyses customer-centric data to define the website's current state and compares it to the desired future state, illustrating the gap.

-Customer-centric data is data that enables the customer voice to be heard.
-It's data that captures customer behaviours and their pain points when trying to engage online with a business.
+Customer-centric data enables the customer voice to be heard, capturing behaviours, and explaining the pain they are experiencing when trying to engage with you.

 Step 3: Auditing the current eCommerce website